ssveitch/draft-kemeleon/draft-veitch-kemeleon.md

 Deriving a new KEM key for use in the remainder of a system is crucial in order to ensure key separation (i.e., the implementation MUST NOT use the original key `K` to derive randomness and for other purposes).

-The randomness used to encode a public key MAY be stored alongside the corresponding secret key, if it is subsequently needed.
+The randomness used to encode an encapsulation key MAY be stored alongside the corresponding decapsulation key, if it is subsequently needed.
 See {{randomness-security}} for relevant discussion on keeping this randomness secret.

 ## Relation to Hash-to-Curve {#hash-to-curve}

-While the functionality of Kemeleon is similar to hash-to-curve {{RFC9380}} (mapping arbitrary byte strings to public keys/ciphertexts), the applications where hash-to-curve is used do not immediately follow in the KEM-based setting because having such a public key (without sk) or ciphertext (without sk or pk) does not appear to provide the same functionality, since it is not clear how to continue working with the element in the same way that can be done with an elliptic curve point.
+While the functionality of Kemeleon is similar to hash-to-curve {{RFC9380}} (mapping arbitrary byte strings to public keys/ciphertexts), the applications where hash-to-curve is used do not immediately follow in the KEM-based setting because having such an encapsulation key (without dk) or ciphertext (without dk or ek) does not appear to provide the same functionality, since it is not clear how to continue working with the element in the same way that can be done with an elliptic curve point.

 ## Modifying ML-KEM Algorithms {#direct-generation}